 Careers360: What are the critical elements one should keep in mind during the selection procedure of Officer Grade B?

 Naveen Kumar Singh: For phase 1, practice, time management and minimum proficiency in all sections is the key as there are sectional cutoffs as well.
 For phase 2, command on finance & management is most crucial.
 For interview, knowledge of economy related issues in news and functions & roles of RBI is crucial apart from good communication skills.

-RBI Grade B Cut Off 2019 - Reserve Bank of India (RBI) will announced the RBI Officer Grade B cut...
+RBI Grade B Cut Off 2019 - Reserve Bank of India (RBI) has announced RBI Grade B cut off for phas...

 RBI Grade B Exam Analysis 2019 – Check sectional and overall RBI Officer Grade B Analysis for pha...

 RBI Grade B Application Form 2019 – RBI has released the application form of RBI Officer Grade B ...

 RBI Grade B age limit is 21 to 30 years for general category candidates.
 To apply for the post of RBI Grade B 2020, the candidate should be a minimum of 21 years of age.
 He/she should not exceed 30 years as on 1st January 2020.

 So your age should be 21 on 1st january 2020 to be eligible for the examination.